shackle-rs/shackle/docs/src/process.md

    The bytecode along with the data is interpreted to produce NanoZinc and later FlatZinc or any other format for solver backends.

+## Query structure

+TODO: discuss the design of the Salsa queries for the compiler.

 ## Notes

 - Compilation to MicroZinc happens without data